jtmoon79/PythonEmbed4Win/README.md

 Get-Help .\PythonEmbed4Win.ps1 -full
 ```

-If you get an error `PythonEmbed4Win.ps1 cannot be loaded because running scripts is disabled on this system` then run
+If you get an error `PythonEmbed4Win.ps1 cannot be loaded because running scripts is disabled on this system` then run:

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process